BobTheBot988/presentazione_blockchain/main.typ

   #text(
     size: 15pt
   )[
-  + A Model Driven Architecture approach provides a structured method for designing blockchain smart contracts.
+  + We used a Model Driven Architecture approach, this provides a structured method for designing blockchain smart contracts.
 Using UML diagrams—such as Class and State Machine diagrams—developers can model both the structure and behavioral logic of smart contracts across multiple abstraction layers, improving clarity, analysis, and maintainability.
-  + In this UML we have the ERC20 seen as an Interface and SapiCoin is a Class that implementes the methods.
+  + In this UML class diagram we have the ERC20 seen as an Interface and SapiCoin is a Class that implementes the methods.
 The methods are:
-    + balanceOf: returns the balance locked in a address
+    + balanceOf: returns the balance locked, in an address
     + transfer: transfer token to another address
     + approve: Approve a Spender to spend our money
     + allowance: returns the amount of token that a spender can spend